softwaremill/realworld-tapir-zio/adr/00-packages.md

 ## Rationale

-* Layered structure will allow to separate interfaces from implementations.
-This separation, in turn, should allow for easier evolution of the application.
+* Dividing the code by functionality will help organize it better.
 * Separate pure description of the api can better showcase tapirs strengths.
 For example, it can be used to generate client for the api.
 * Pure api description, can be easily put into a separate module.
 This allows other projects to use it as a dependency.
-* New structure would simplify changing underlying infrastructure(database, cache, etc.) in the future.
+* Pure api description allow browse pure endpoint declarations as a documentation of the API.

 ## Consequences

-* Maintaining layered structure requires discipline
+* Maintaining such a structure requires discipline.
-* Conforming to new structure will require refactoring the application
+* Conforming to new structure will require refactoring the application.
-* Separation into layers requires more work upfront, when writing new code
+* New structure requires more work upfront, when writing new code.

 ## Conclusion

-We decided that, from now on, application will have a layered structure.
+We decided that, from now on, application will have a new structure.
-Such layered design requires to invest additional effort, but benefits outweigh the costs.
+Such design requires to invest additional effort, but benefits outweigh the costs.
 New app structure will allow for easier changes in the future, and will better showcase tapirs potential.